stsiwo/react_redux_concept/README.md

   - middleware of redux
   - detect if action is function not object
   - if action is function, thunk call the function so that you can call any asynch stuff or handle multiple actions.

+# Tips
+  - useRef does not update the component (but useState does)